hibachrach/flower/README.md

 <img src="flower.png" alt="flower created with flower" width="500" />

-Generate flowers and share them with people to show that you care about them.
+Generate flowers and share them with people to show that you care.

 [Demo](http://harrisonbachrach.com/flower)